Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements

 \subsection{Scalability and Performance Optimization}

-\SystemName{} uses load balancers that spread the incoming requests to multiple \CoreAPIServer{} instances, reducing the bottleneck risk. \SystemName{} also monitors API performance and probe health using New Relic.
+\GlobalpingSystemName{} uses load balancers that spread the incoming requests to multiple \CoreAPIServer{} instances, reducing the risk of bottleneck. \GlobalpingSystemName{} also monitors API performance and probe health using New Relic.

-\SystemName{}'s API can support concurrent requests through queuing and asynchronous processing. \SystemName{} uses Redis for caching, reducing the database load with fewer reads.
-Probes can also automatically adjust how many measurements they handle based on their host machine's CPU load.
+\GlobalpingSystemName{}'s API can support concurrent requests through queuing and asynchronous processing. \GlobalpingSystemName{} uses Redis for caching, reducing database load and read traffic.
+Probes can also automatically adjust the number of measurements they handle based on their host machine's CPU load.